Universal CRT deployment

 Deployment on Microsoft Windows XP

-Visual Studio 2015 and Visual Studio 2017 continue to support development of software for use on Microsoft Windows XP.
-To support this development, a version of the Universal CRT does work on Microsoft Windows XP.
-The Microsoft Windows XP operating system is no longer in mainstream or extended support, so central deployment of the Universal CRT onto Microsoft Windows XP is different from other operating systems.
+Visual Studio 2015 and Visual Studio 2017 toolsets continue to support development of software for use on Microsoft Windows XP.
+There's a version of the Universal CRT for Microsoft Windows XP.
+The Microsoft Windows XP operating system is no longer in mainstream or extended support.
+So, central deployment of the Universal CRT onto Microsoft Windows XP is different from other operating systems.

 Local deployment of the Universal CRT on Windows XP is the same as on other supported operating systems.